-PhD student in the research group of PD Dr. Mark-Oliver Rödel
+Researcher in the group of PD Dr. Mark-Oliver Rödel

-In my PhD thesis I am interested in the extinction risk of amphibian species and the different traits that are influencing extinction risk.
-My main interest is on the synthesis of paleontology and biology.
-I am working with both palaeontological and neontological data from certain databases and the literature.
-Questions arising from this include the way in which certain traits influence the extinction risk of a taxon, as well as the applicability of insights we learn from the fossil record about extinctions on current conservation biology tasks.
+During my doctoral thesis I investigated the extinction risk of amphibian species and the different traits that are influencing extinction risk.
+My main interest was on the synthesis of paleontology and biology.
+I have been working with both palaeontological and neontological data from certain databases and the literature.
+Questions arising from this included the way in which certain traits influence the extinction risk of a taxon, as well as the applicability of insights we gain from the fossil record about extinctions on current conservation biology tasks.

 In Tietje & Rödel 2017 we were able to show that the on average higher extinction risk of species from flowing waters in amphibians is not reflected in the fossil record.
 On the contrary, species known from flowing water bodies had on average longer stratigraphic durations than species from still waters.

 In a more comprehensive study recently published, we predict the extinction risk of living amphibian species based on a fossil-calibrated model.
 This model uses several traits of amphibians that are suspected to influence extinction risk and are also partly used in the IUCN Red List assessments.

 In another project I search for connections between climate and the amphibian fossil record.
 Climatic data is derived from oxygen isotope data.
 Influences of the climatic conditions and their changes on biodiversity and also morphological traits like body size might give insights into possible evolutionary reactions of amphibians to future climate changes.